IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/milestones/milestone_3_core_rag_pipeline.md

 *   [x] MongoDB Atlas Vector Search is configured and accessible from the backend (requires account and index setup).
 *   [x] The `ingest_data.py` script can be called with arguments for different data sources.
 *   [x] The `ingest_data.py` script runs successfully without errors and populates the MongoDB collection with embedded data.
-*   [ ] A user query can successfully retrieve relevant document chunks from the vector store.
+*   [x] A user query can successfully retrieve relevant document chunks from the vector store.
+(Verified 6/6/2025)
 *   [ ] The full pipeline can generate a coherent response using the LLM based on the retrieved documents.